The Shape of Emptiness

 I show them a metal ball.

-“We saw something that chooses its way, and touches the web.”
+“What we saw chooses its own way, and touches the web.”

 “It flew hard at the parents of the little one.”

-“A great fire came forth, on two thin paths, and our brother and sister died.”
+“A great fire came forth, on two thin paths, and our brother and sister sang of death.”

-“It’s mostly still, as we watch it from the air, but we are afraid to go closer.”
+“It moves little, as we watch it from the air, but we are afraid to go near.”

-Two of the birds remain with the little one, while the others lead Shazira and me to a small, uninhabited island, about fity miles from the watchtower.
+Two of the birds remain with the little one, while the others lead Shazira and me to a small, uninhabited island, about fifty miles from the Watchtower.

 An orange metal sphere hovers over the surface of a large, flat rock.